The Office of Curricular Affairs within the Saint Louis University School of Medicine maintains the academic policies for the M.D. program.

 Almost every course in SLU’s Year 1 and Year 2 medical school curriculum is taught by a team of faculty (sometimes as many as 20 or more) from multiple departments.
 Each faculty member brings his or her expertise into the lecture hall, laboratory and small group activities to provide you with the best foundation of basic science and clinical knowledge and experience possible.

 The management of this curriculum is centralized so that the school, rather than individual departments, defines the educational policies and determines the content of the M.D. degree program.
-The Curriculum Management Committee is responsible for the design, implementation and evaluation of the entire undergraduate curriculum.
-This committee is chaired by School of Medicine’s associate dean for curriculum and is made up of faculty and students.
+The Curriculum Committee is responsible for the design, implementation and evaluation of the entire undergraduate medical curriculum.
+This committee is chaired by School of Medicine’s associate dean for undergraduate medical education and is made up of faculty and students.

 Chad S. Miller, M.D., FACP, FHM